cetz-package/cetz/src/lib/angle.typ

   name: none,
   ..style
 ) = draw.group(name: name, ctx => {
-  let style = styles.resolve(ctx.style, style.named(), base: default-style, root: "angle")
-  let (ctx, origin, a, b) = coordinate.resolve(ctx, origin, a, b)
+  let style = styles.resolve(ctx.style, merge: style.named(), base: default-style, root: "angle") let (ctx, origin, a, b) = coordinate.resolve(ctx, origin, a, b)

   assert(origin.at(2) == a.at(2) and a.at(2) == b.at(2),